AXI protocol overview

 - No strict timing relationship between address and data operations

 - With AXI, there is no strict timing relationship between the address and data operations.
-This means that, for example, a requester could issue a write address on the Write Address channel, but there is no time requirement for when the requester has to provide the corresponding data to write on the Write Data channel.
+This means that, for example, a master could issue a write address on the Write Address channel, but there is no time requirement for when the master has to provide the corresponding data to write on the Write Data channel.

 - Support for unaligned data transfers